ecoses042/so_long/README.md

  the main objective of this project is to create a simple game with players, collectables, and exit. it will also display number of movement in the terminal during the game.

-map file has to be formatted to .ber form.\n
+map file has to be formatted to .ber form.
-0 for air\n
+0 for air
-1 for wall\n
+1 for wall
-P for starting posistion\n
+P for starting posistion
 E for exit
 C for collectable